Our Services

 Most causes are treatable and not dangerous.
 However, persistent swelling, firm lumps, or systemic symptoms should never be ignored.

-If you're experiencing unexplained lumps or persistent armpit discomfort, checking your symptoms with a reliable tool like Ubie's free Sweat Gland Tumor symptom checker can help you better understand your condition before your doctor's visit.
+If you're experiencing unexplained lumps or persistent armpit discomfort, you can check your symptoms using Ubie's free AI-powered tool to help you better understand your condition and determine the right next steps before your doctor's visit.

 Most importantly, if you experience symptoms that could be serious or life threatening—such as rapidly enlarging lumps, unexplained weight loss, fever, or night sweats—speak to a doctor right away.
 Early medical evaluation provides clarity, peace of mind, and, when necessary, life-saving treatment.